jrg94/portfolio-project/doc/03-component-interfaces/03-component-interfaces.md

 what we're hoping you will learn through this particular aspect of the portfolio project.
 Specifically, students should be able to:

+1. Identify areas of improvement in previous designs and strategies to address them
-1. Provide contracts for clients via method headers
+2. Provide contracts for clients via method headers
-2. Assemble a kernel interface in line with the software sequence discipline
+3. Assemble a kernel interface in line with the software sequence discipline
-3. Assemble an enhanced interface in line with the software sequence discipline
+4. Assemble an enhanced interface in line with the software sequence discipline

 ## Assignment Rubric